ExtremeTK2/ETK-2.0-Knowledge-Base/README.md

 ## 5.5 Instances

-Instances are a "dungeon-like" cave, that is very challenging.
+Instances are a "dungeon-like" cave that is very challenging.
 As of now, there are 2 different instances available.
 All instances are recommended to be run with a **full team of 5** for safety and speed.

+**Strategy**
+- Take things slow at first, until you learn how to survive the enemies and how the enemies engage.
+No more than 1-2 groups at a time.
+- Clerics... keep sanctuary active at all times, and Dispell/Purify at the ready.
+- Guardians... stay in Defensive Stance.
+You need to be the tank and allow DPS Clerics or Rangers to do the damage.
+- Wizards... **UNDER NO CIRCUMSTANCES** should you ever use spells such as Thunderstorm or Conduit, unless you're prepared to die.
+- Rangers... shoot everything that's already moving.
+- Monks... just do what monks do.

 ### Swamp Instance